Web Analytics

 Neumann TLM 102 Best Microphone under 600

-The TLM 102 is one of the first choices for sound engineers and singers who want to capture first-class audio quality.
-This rap microphone is perfect for rap and hip-hop vocal recordings.
+The TLM 102 is one of the first choices for sound engineers and singers seeking to capture exceptional audio quality.
+This rap microphone is ideal for recording rap and hip-hop vocals.
 It features a unique transformerless design and offers you all the details you know from high-end large-diaphragm condenser microphones.

 The frequency response of the TLM 102 is ideal for recording rap vocals.
 I found that it very well highlights the expression of the performer’s vocal style.
 For such a high-quality microphone, it is also surprisingly compact.